1995parham-learning/1995parham-learning.github.io/content/Programming Languages/rust/rust.md

 The other difference between `mut` and shadowing is that because we're effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.

 A _scalar_ type represents a single value.
-Rust has four primary scalar types: integers, floating-point numbers, Booleans, and characters.
+Rust has four primary scalar types: integers, floating-point numbers, booleans, and characters.

 An _integer_ is a number without a fractional component.
 Signed numbers are stored using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) representation.